MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-learn-bash.md

 ## Starting Bash

 Start Bash using [Azure Cloud Shell](/azure/cloud-shell/quickstart) or a [local install of the Azure CLI](/cli/azure/install-azure-cli).
-This tutorial assumes that you are running Bash either using Azure Cloud Shell or running Azure CLI locally in a docker container.
+This article assumes that you are running Bash either using Azure Cloud Shell or running Azure CLI locally in a docker container.

 ## Querying dictionary results

 A command that always returns only a single object returns a JSON dictionary.
 Dictionaries are unordered objects accessed with keys.
-For this tutorial, we are going to start by querying the [Account](/cli/azure/account) object using the [Account Show](/cli/azure/account#az-account-show) command.
+For this article, we are going to start by querying the [Account](/cli/azure/account) object using the [Account Show](/cli/azure/account#az-account-show) command.

 ```azurecli-interactive
 az account show